interactive-instruments/ol-ogc-api-crud/README.md

 ## Options

 These are the options with their default values.
-For a full example, see [](examples/index.html).

 ```js
 const editor = new OgcApiEditor({